 Although DigiAlti can log hundreds of jumps before the memory is full—at which point logging is automatically disabled—Freefall Data Systems recommends syncing data often in order to reduce the occurence of logging errors.
 In order to use "Data Syncing", you must have a Wi-Fi connection, and a set-up subscription to FDS Logbook.
 Once you have set up your logbook, in "Logbook Settings" you will see dropzones, aircraft, and equipment located on the first tab: these are the "Current Settings" in your logbook, which can be changed in FDS Logbook as well.
 When syncing jumps in the Data Syncing tab, the jumps will be uploaded according to the current settings in the logbook.
 The number of data files on the altimeter is shown at the top.
 Press "Go" next to "Download Files from Altimeter" to begin downloading data.
 The files will download one after another, and will only be erased from your altimeter when they are successfully downloaded to your mobile device.
 You can cancel the downloading at any time in order to stop transferring data.
 Below this, you can see the number of files on your mobile device waiting for upload to the cloud.
 You can "Upload All Files" by pressing "Go" or upload them individually in the list below; this can be useful if you know that certain jumps were made at different locations.
 Then one can change the Logbook (aka "Current") Settings.
 To delete a file from the mobile device (if one wishes to discard data), press and hold on that file (Android) or swipe left (iOS).
 Deleting a jump file from a mobile device is permanent and cannot be undone.

-DigiAlti's battery typically lasts approximately 150 jumps or three to six weeks, but it's battery life depends greatly on what types of—and how often—alerts and effects are used.
+DigiAlti's battery typically lasts approximately 150 jumps or three to four weeks, but it's battery life depends greatly on what types of—and how often—alerts and effects are used.
 The more LEDs that are used the shorter the battery life will be.
 Digital altimeters that are subject to long car rides through hilly or mountainous terrain will naturally discharge the battery faster.
 The longest battery life is obtained by leaving the altimeter in one location.
 Simply driving with the altimeter to work in normal circumstances, however, will not significantly reduce the battery life of DigiAlti.

 In addition to being able to check DigiAlti's battery status on the app under "Info," one can also check the battery status by navigating to the general info page using the top button as described above in 1.2.